microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

     > Encryption will apply to ALL the eligible datasets requested in the application.
 Click on the tool tip next to encryption to learn which datasets are elgible.
     3. For **Key Vault**, drop down and select the AKV URI (name of the AKV).
     4. If your AKV doesn't exist, open a new tab and follow the steps in ["Setting up your Azure Key Vault" tab.](./data-connect-custom-encryption.md#using-azure-key-vault-for-custom-encryption).
-    5. Once you have set up your AKV, go back to your Data connect application tab and look for your AKV in the drop down to select it.
+    5. Once you have set up your AKV, go back to your Data connect application tab and look for your AKV in the drop-down to select it.
 You may need to refresh the page for the AKV to populate in the dropdown.

     ![Screenshot of the the Azure portal with Azure Key Vault and encryption boxed in](images/app-registration-encryption.png)